 Perhaps one of the biggest transformations taking place in the digital age are the ways in which we work and conduct business.
-The rapid adoption of technology, coupled with a new mindset of a younger, tech-savvy generation of workers, are having lasting impacts on workplace practices.
+The rapid adoption of technology and remote work environments, coupled with a new mindset of a younger, tech-savvy generation of workers, are having lasting impacts on workplace practices; otherwise known as the cosumerization of the workplace.

 The intersection of consumer and business technologies

 Employee preferences for a “consumer-like” model are redefining the ways we communicate, and get work done.
 As a result, new work styles and standards are emerging, infused by the rapid adoption of digital workplace applications.
 These apps are enabling employees to collaborate and communicate with greater mobility through different forms of input.
-Unified communications, voice-aware applications, team collaboration tools, and other next-gen technologies are creating a new baseline for workplace policies.
-The “app” generation composed of youth, ages 15-18 are poised to bring a new wave of tech disruption of their own, having grown up in a world where smartphones with on-tap, high-speed Internet access is the norm.
-This new reality will come fast as frontline workers become more critical to the workstream collaboration market.
-A Gartner study projects that “from 2019 to 2023, frontline workers’ use of workstream collaboration applications to drive teamwork and productivity will increase from 5% to 20%.”1
+Unified communications, voice-aware applications, team collaboration tools and other next-gen technologies are creating a new baseline for workplace policies.
+The World Economic Forum states that by 2025, Gen Z will account for 27% of the workforce.
+This new generation rides on the backs of Millennials, and are poised to bring a new wave of tech disruption of their own, having grown up in a world where smartphones with on-tap, high-speed Internet access is the norm.

 The acceleration of team collaboration

 Another major workforce trend that was initially born as a consumer application is team collaboration.
-Gaming applications like Fortnite and Apex Legends were built on the concept of team-based environments in a digital space.
+Gaming applications like Fortnite, Minecraft and Roblox were built on the concept of team-based environments in a digital space.
 Teams can communicate either through messaging or live audio and share everything from health points, weapons to ammo and information.
-Translate this to the work environment and now you know why team collaboration tools like Slack and Microsoft Teams are gaining traction as workplace hubs.
+Translate this to the work environment and now you know why team collaboration tools like Microsoft Teams are gaining traction as workplace hubs.
 Tight integration with unified communications solutions make these tools even better alternatives to email and other traditional methods.
 These advanced integrations enable multiple forms of communication, persistent conversations and information sharing within specific groups and project teams like never before.

 We can expect to see this trend of consumer preferences continue to drive the adoption of new technologies in the workplace.
+The future is untapped, full of augmented and virtual realities that will blend into mixed realities within our personal and professional lives.
 It will be exciting to see the evolution of work styles and the many advancements sure to come.